simmtechnhs/immersion/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: Great Western Hospital and University of Bath
+  - name: Great Western Hospital and University of Bath YES
     url: ''

 # Short bio (displayed in user profile at end of posts)